Network Flow Log Audit with Cilium + CLS

 |---|---|

-flow.time | Time when the flow occurred |
+flow.time | Time of the flow |

-flow.verdict | Policy verdict: FORWARDED (allowed), DROPPED (denied), TRACED (traced), ERROR (error) |
+flow.verdict | Policy verdict: FORWARDED (allowed), DROPPED (denied), ERROR (error) |

 flow.IP | Source/destination IP addresses |

-flow.l4 | L4 protocol info (TCP/UDP ports, flags, etc.) |
+flow.l4 | L4 protocol information (TCP/UDP ports, flags, etc.) |

 flow.source / flow.destination | Source/destination Pod name, namespace, labels, workload, etc. |